craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen - Prime/Places/Southwestern Central/Kailkeep.md

 Four bowls rest on four pressure plates on their four platforms in the four corners of the room.
 A fine dust sits on the sandstone fixtures of this room.

 ##### Markings
-On the floor of this room there are many square intentions with the [[Draconic]] runes extended that represent our understanding of "NO CHEAT".
-On the wall above the platform of the Kobold giving blood is a formatted marking;
+On the floor of this room there are many (at least 7) square intentions with the [[Draconic]] runes extended that represent our understanding of "NO CHEAT".

+On the wall above the platform of the Kobold giving blood is a formatted marking in [[King's Common]];
+> 026 - 07 - 14
 >
+> They do not let us speak so plain;
+> To let us share the gain
+> So I share with you this ballad;
+> Know I used these bowls for Salad
+>
+> Good luck, and may the
+> **TERRA** be with all of us
+>
+> Ellis Hawkins, Daughter of Delilah

+On the wall to the right of the Kobold giving food is a formatted marking in [[Infernal]];
+> 014 - 02 - 02
+>
+> Do not eat the hand that feeds you.
+>
+> Know this. **TERRA** lives.

+On the floor in a corner of the room that is bare of other marks is an unformatted marking in [[Celestial]];

+> THIRY EXACTLY
+> NO GREED
+> NO TEMPRANCE

 ##### Bowls
 These bowls are made of the same sandstone as the platforms, plates, and walls of this room.
 At the bottom of the bowl, the [[Draconic]] rune for our understanding of ~"thirty weight".